nldias/staeble-wrr/README.md

 The input file is lakemead-mod.dat.
 The outputs are staeble-a.out, staeble-b.out, staeble-ab.out, staeble-c.out and staeble-ch.out, and
-will be overwritten when you compile and run the program
+will be overwritten when you compile and run the programs.

+The programs use 5 modules that are also included in this repository, as follows:

+- dgrow.chpl
+- sunearth.chpl
+- atmgas.chpl
+- angles.chpl
+- evap.chpl
+- ssr.chpl

+All source code here comes straight from our research, and is not directly usable at places other than Lake Mead: for example, altitude, latitude, and various parameters for radiation models are hard-wired into the code.
+For use at other lakes, the corresponding lines (at least) will have to be modified.

+Also need to put a GPL license